rockerbox/slate/source/includes/api/_action.md

 action_id | this is an auto generated identifier for the action. this identifier will be use later to relate actions to funnels url_pattern | this is an array of strings that are used to match against the url associated with an event operator | by default, this should only be set to "or".
-The behavior associated with an "and" operator can be achieved by comma seperating strings pixel_source_name | this is the advertiser that the action is associated with
+The behavior associated with an "and" operator can be achieved by comma seperating strings advertiser | this is the advertiser that the action is associated with

 ### TODOs:

-- rename pixel_source_name to advertiser
+- DONE rename pixel_source_name to advertiser
-- potentially get rid of operator from this response. it probably isnt necessary anymore given our lookup using lucene
+- DONE potentially get rid of operator from this response. it probably isnt necessary anymore given our lookup using lucene
-- remove the date ranges from the action response
+- DONE remove the date ranges from the action response
-- lets change the default response type to json so that it doesnt need to be on the url and a format=json
+- DONE lets change the default response type to json so that it doesnt need to be on the url and a format=json